9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 The `bytestring` library provides a fast, cheap alternative to the `String` type.
-Code written with `bytestring` can often match or exceed the performance and memory footprint of C, while maintaining Haskell\'s expressivity and conciseness.
+Code written with `bytestring` can often match or exceed the performance and memory footprint of C, while maintaining Haskell's expressivity and conciseness.

 The library supplies two modules.
 Each defines functions that are nearly